Incognito-Tabs/Roblox-WS-Execution/readme.md

 - Exercise caution when executing code and rely solely on scripts from trusted sources.

-- If you encounter any issues, feel free to contact me on Discord (@incognito.tab) and report the problem.
+- If you encounter any issues, feel free to contact me on Discord [@incognito.tab] and report the problem.
 I'll be happy to assist and address any concerns.

-## Legal Disclaimer

-Roblox WS Execution is provided on an "as-is" basis and is not officially endorsed by Roblox Corporation.
-Use it at your own discretion and risk.

-## License

-This project is licensed under the MIT License.